 - Drivers or operators of a single unit tricycle

-MIC is also exempted from VAT (value added tax) and other percentage tax in the Philippines.
+MIC is also not subject to value-added tax (VAT) and other percentage tax in the Philippines.

 Person Engaged in Sari-sari Subject to Individual Tax?

-How about those who are employed at the same time with a sari-sari store?
-Do I need to file a mixed income?
+How about those who are earning income as an individual at the same time with a sari-sari store?
+Do I need to file a mixed-income?
 The answer is NO. An employed person should file individual tax if the other income is taxable.
-Since income from small sari-sari is exempted from any tax, therefore, income from your sari-sari store is not included in your personal tax.
+Since income from small sari-sari is not subject from any tax, therefore, profit from your sari-sari store is not included in your tax.

-Therefore, any person who has a small sari-sari store in the Philippines is not subject to any business tax or individual tax provided it is for subsistence or livelihood only.
-The person who is employed with additional income from the small sari-sari store is not required filing an individual income tax in the Philippines.
+Therefore, any person who has a small sari-sari store in the Philippines is not subject to any business tax.
+It is not also subject to an individual tax provided only for subsistence or livelihood only.
+So as to the question as to sari-sari store exemptions 2018 and 2019 are still the same.
+Any small sari-sari store will be exempted provided that the total sales should not exceed 250,000.